assignments-codex/level-3-assignments/week-5/day-4-breakout-task.md

 #### Goal

-Set up component test utilities.
+Set up component testing utilities.

 #### Steps

 1. Complete what we built in lecture.
 2. Render a component in a test and assert one visible result.
 3. Extra practice if you want